 - Lead architect, designer and implementer of OvidSP User Interface for over 13 years.

 - Designed transitional architecture for migrating Perl/C++ system over to C#/SharePoint platform.
-Developed .NET library that allowed any .NET language to interact with existing Perl modules in old system.
+Developed a .NET library that allowed any .NET language to interact with existing Perl modules in the old system.